Living in Charlotte, NC

-If you're thinking of moving to Charlotte, NC you'll want to be sure to read this article in its entirety before you do!
+Moving to Charlotte is a popular thing to do these days and the folks who are living here already know why.
+People who are considering relocating to North Carolina often end up in Charlotte or Raleigh and that is thanks to the pros without many of the cons other places have.
+We have put together this article on what it is like living in Charlotte to help the folks who are considering moving here.
 There are many reasons why someone may want to move to Charlotte.
-Whether its a job change, a new start, better weather, the great food, and entertainment or even the affordability of the homes for sale in Charlotte makes it an attractive place to live for everyone!
+Whether it's a job change, a new start, better weather, great food, and entertainment, or even the affordability of the homes for sale in Charlotte makes it an attractive place to live for everyone!

 Here are 17 Things you Need-To-Know About Charlotte BEFORE you move here:

-One of the best reasons to move to Charlotte is the community.
-Charlotte may be a large city, however, that small town charm is not lost.
+One of the best reasons to move to Charlotte in the community.
+Charlotte may be a large city, however, that small-town charm is not lost.
 When you're in town you will realize just how passionate everyone is about making Charlotte a great place to live, and how hard people work to keep it that way.

 The comfortability that comes with Charlotte is something you will feel right away walking the streets of Uptown.
 Be prepared for welcoming greetings from the locals who don't know you and will soon become your friend.